tpoisot/DataSharingPaper/DataSharing-MS.md

 be able to cast a critical eye on data, and use this collective effort to draw robust conclusions.

-In molecular evolution, there exists a large number of databases (GenBank, EMBL, SwissProt, and many more) in which information can be retrieved.
+In molecular evolution, there exists a large number of databases (*GenBank*, *EMBL*, *SwissProt*, and many more) in which information can be retrieved.
 This values (and allows) a new type of scientific research: building over the raw material of others, it is now possible to identify new phenomenon or evaluate the generality of previously studied ones.
 The job of these scientists is not to *make* data, neither to *stole* them, it's rather to gather them and, most of all, look at them in a different way.
 This would not be possible, if not for the existence of public, free, online repositories.
-It's impossible to be as enthusiastic when looking at current practices in ecology.
-Apart from a few, non-specific initiatives (*DataDryad*), or small-scale initiatives which are not always properly maintained (*Interaction Web Networks Database*), there is no data sharing culture among ecologists.
+It's sadly impossible to be as enthusiastic when looking at current practices in ecology.
+Apart from a few, non-specific initiatives (*DataDryad*), or small-scale initiatives which are not always properly maintained (*Interaction Web Networks Database*), there is no widespread data sharing culture among ecologists.

 Yet in the recent years, there has been a strong signal that some organizations are ready to invest time and money in data sharing.
 For example, *DataONE* [@Reichman2011] is a large scale initiative, seeking to curate and make available observational data.
-We foresee that improving our data sharing practices will be an important thing in the coming years, and it is important to increase the awareness of the scientific community to these practices.
+We foresee that improving our data sharing practices will be an important endeavor in the coming years, and it increasing the awareness of the scientific community to these practices is a timely topic.

-In this paper, using example primarily taken from ecology and evolutionary biology, we will argue that improving our data sharing practices will improve both the science, and the reputation of the scientists.
-We will illustrate how simple steps can be taken to greatly improve the situation, and how we can encourage the practice of data-sharing at different levels [@Whitlock2010], and data citation, to encourage and reward sharing.
+In this paper, using examples primarily taken from ecology and evolutionary biology, we will argue that improving our data sharing practices will improve both the quality of the science, and the reputation of the scientists.
+We illustrate how simple steps can be taken to greatly improve the situation, and how we can encourage the practice of data-sharing at different levels [@Whitlock2010], and data citation, to encourage and reward sharing.
 Our most important point is that through sharing more data, we will increase both the quality and visibility of the science we produce.
 We conclude this paper by showing that most of the technical aspects of data sharing can easily be mastered, meaning that data are ready to be liberated!

 #Why we morally must